-TIP 2: All SIM cards here are also likely to have a 4G coverage, except in some remote areas where 3G is the norm.
+TIP 2: All SIM cards here are also likely to have 4G coverage, except in some remote areas where 3G is the norm.

 About Iceland’s telco providers

 There are lots of places you can buy your prepaid mobile SIM cards when you arrive.
-You can get it from the terminal stores, supermarkets, drug-stores, and kiosk and even at the official outlets.
+You can get it from the terminal stores, supermarkets, drug-stores, and kiosks, and even at the official outlets.
 The good thing about Icelandic phone operators are, you don’t need any form of ID before you purchase any SIM card.
 That is because your mobile phone number is already active when purchased.
-Adding credit is also super easy as there are lots of prepaid card machines, shops and supermarkets all around Iceland.
+Adding credit is also super easy as there are lots of prepaid card machines, shops, and supermarkets all around Iceland.